International Grant Program 2021

 Second, the number of projects covering East Asian countries/regions has increased.
 In 2019, one project targeting South Korea and one targeting Taiwan were selected.
 No project targeting East Asian countries/regions was selected in 2020.
 This year saw an increase in such projects, with one targeting South Korea, three targeting Taiwan, and one targeting China among the selected projects.
 On the other hand, projects targeting Southeast Asian countries/regions such as Indonesia, Malaysia, and Myanmar, which were among selected projects in the past two years, are not included in the projects selected this year.
 In terms of applicants' nationalities, while the number of applications from Southeast Asians saw a relative increase, the number of selected projects decreased.

 Projects targeting the combination of “Japan, East Asia, and Southeast Asia” and those targeting the combination of “Japan and East Asia”, none of which was selected last year, were among the winning projects this year, with their numbers being two and three, respectively, while projects for linking “Japan and Southeast Asia” and the ones linking countries and regions in Southeast Asia were also selected as usual.
 Above all, three projects for linking Japan and Taiwan were selected, underscoring the strength of the ties between Japan and Taiwan in the COVID-19 pandemic.
-The number of applications stating the combination of Japan and East Asia decreased to ten, but the above result means that contents of those applications were evaluated highly by the selection committee.
+The number of applications stating the combination of Japan and East Asia decreased to nine, but the above result means that contents of those applications were evaluated highly by the selection committee.

 Third, a high selection rate for applicants who had undertaken projects with grants from the Toyota Foundation, which was pointed out in the preceding years, is not seen this time.
 Last year, "Of the 140 applications, 21 proposals were made by those who had received grants from the foundation in the past.
 Three of the 21 proposals were selected: the rate of selection is 14.3%.
 On the other hand, six proposals (5%) were selected from 119 applications made by those who had not received grants from the foundation" (quoted from the outline I wrote last year).
 This year, however, 16 of the 116 proposals were made by representatives or members of projects which were undertaken with grants from the Toyota Foundation.
 And only one of the 16 proposed projects was selected, resulting in a decline of the selection rate by half, to 6.3%.
 On the other hand, nine proposals (9%) were selected from 100 applications made by those who had not received grants from the foundation: the result is quite different from last year's.